Studios Flirt With Offering Movies Early in Home for $30

 Actually reasonable (Score:2)

 Why Not On Release Day And For A Regular Price?
-(Score:2)
+(Score:3)

 Direct to video (Score:4, Insightful)